aws-amplify/docs/js/api.md

 ## Using GraphQL Endpoints

-AWS Amplify API Module supports AWS AppSync or any other GraphQL backends.
+The AWS Amplify API module supports AWS AppSync or any other GraphQL backends.

 To learn more about GraphQL, please visit [GraphQL website](http://graphql.org/learn/).
 {: .callout .callout--action}